 The club lounge offers breakfast, light lunches, and Afternoon Tea during the day, and later on, evening cocktails served with a selection of European and Asian snacks.
 The self-service bar is stocked with a range of wines, spirits, and soft drinks.

-In the hotel’s basement, you will find the recreational facilities with a wonderful Spa, a gym (with state-of-the-art equipment), and a 25 m indoor, stylish swimming pool (with jacuzzi) and an excellent spa.
+In the hotel’s basement, you will find the recreational facilities with a wonderful Spa, a gym (with state-of-the-art equipment), a 25 m indoor, stylish swimming pool (with jacuzzi), and an excellent spa.

 The hotel has three restaurants on-site, all of them featuring excellent and high-quality food.
 Fifty 8° Grill focuses on modern French cuisine, Yong Yi Ting specializes in regional Jiang Nan cuisine, while all-day dining restaurant Zest specializes in Asian and International cuisine.